hyphenOs/hyphenos-blog/content/2017/fast-vector-operations.md

 ```

 This looked clean.
 To test this, I had a toy data that I was experimenting with just small data of 20 or so rows (I often use such toy data when iterating over an approach, so that you don't end up spending a lot of time in loading the data itself.)
-Indeed, this approach is about *20-40 times faster*, based on some simple `time.time()` computation.
+Indeed, this approach is about *20-40 times faster*, based on some simple `time.time()` time delta computation.
 So the basic intuition is right, it's indeed very fast or Is it?.

 While, I have a reasonable working knowledge of `pandas`, I am far from an expert and have only some background in `numpy`.
 So I did not have an idea about how the particular pieces might be implemented (eg. `transpose` here.).
 Surely, basic test also suggests, it's worth a try.
 So now we take the code and run it against 'real data' - about 3000 (about 150 times original data) rows per `DataFrame` in a Panel, and the same code now runs about *3-4 times slower* than the first List Comprehension based approach.
 Oops!
 Seriously?
 First impression in such cases is something else must be wrong.
 So I started looking at explanations, while the former I was running on my desktop, dedicated CPU and the latter I was running on a VPS, could that be a problem?
 May be I should eliminate that variable first.
 So I tried the 'toy data' on the VPS, still the results are about the same.
 So clearly, something else is wrong.